Introduction to Legacy System

 - The software may actually work well, and its behavior may be well understood.
 A new replacement system may perform much worse, at least in the early days of replacement.
 Hence, it may be worth recovering some of the good features of the legacy system.

-- Software contains years of accumulated information, which is not represented elsewhere, so discarding the software will also discard this knowledge.
+- The software contains years of accumulated information not represented elsewhere, so discarding the software will also discard this knowledge.

 - A typical large legacy software system has many users.
 It may not be good enough to demand that users undertake a substantial rewrite for no distinct benefit.
 Therefore, it may be important to maintain the interfaces and exact functionality of the legacy code.

-Users may prefer an evolutionary rather than a revolutionary approach to modernizing their software because generating new software will most often introduce new bugs and this would degrade the users’ trust in the software results.
+Users may prefer an evolutionary rather than a revolutionary approach to modernizing their software because generating new software will most often introduce new bugs, which would degrade the users’ trust in the software results.

-Thus the only way to avoid the above losses is to enhance the legacy software from time to time so that it meets the requirements of the new computing environment.
+Thus the only way to avoid the above losses is to enhance the legacy software from time to time to meet the requirements of the new computing environment.
 It implements the requirements of new business.
 It becomes interoperable with more modern systems and databases.
 It works within a network environment.

 Why the Legacy System is Used?